-Many times Raven will include breathing exercises (pranayam) in a yoga therapy session, as well as Ayurvedic practices and changes in eating habits.
+Many times a session will include breathing exercises (pranayam), as well as Ayurvedic practices and changes in eating habits.

 Yoga therapy is an excellent complement to any other modality or medical treatment.
 The practices are quite gentle, non-invasive and focus on bringing more oxygen into the system and more blood flow into the vital organs and areas or the body which have been compromised.